Is German a Hard Language to Learn? Reveling All Myths & Tips

 Also Read: Germany Cuts Visa Time for Indian Workers to 2 Weeks

-Factors that Influence German's Difficulty: Experts Insights
+Latest Factors that Influence German's Difficulty: Experts' Insights 2025

 German is a very literal language.
 It requires consistency and determination to venture into any language learning.
 The major factors that can influence your learning curve in German are -